maana-io/q-tutorials/drill_prob/README.md

 ## Authentication with Maana

 Maana endpoints require a valid (authenticated) user in order to prevent unauthorized access.

-You must first obtain a token and the update the configuration to use the token by updating the endpoint configuration.
+### Maana Q v3.1.0 and later

+After creating a new `.graphqlconfig` file connecting to a Maana API endpoint:
+* Login to the Maana Knowledge Portal
+* Click on your user icon and select your profile
+* At the bottom of the profile page click the 'Get CLI Authentication Token' button
+* Go through the login process (again)
+* Copy the generated auth token that shows up below the button
+* In the terminal run `gql msignin` and when asked paste the Authentication Token into the prompt
+* Then run `gql menv --shell <your shell>` and follow the directions at the bottom of the output
+* Run `gql ping` to test out that the authentication works (you will get an error if it did not)

+#### Additional Notes

+* When you add another project to your `.graphqlconfig` file you can run `gql maddheaders --project <Project Name>` to add the headers to the new project.
+* When you want to run the CLI against the Maana API in a different terminal window you will need to run `gql env` again.
+* If your authentication token expires you can run `gql mrefreshauth` to refresh the authentication token, when the Maana API is configured to allow the refreshing of authentication tokens.

+### Maana Q v3.0.5

+After creating a new project connecting to a Maana endpoint, you will need to setup the project to add an authentication header to the requests.

 * Login to the Maana Knowledge Portal
 * Click on your user icon and select your profile